 Dr. Sarah Woodland is a researcher, practitioner, and educator in applied theatre, participatory arts and socially engaged performance.
 She is currently Dean’s Research Fellow in the Faculty of Fine Arts and Music, University of Melbourne, investigating how the performing arts can promote social justice and wellbeing in institutions and communities.

-Dr Rand Hazou is a theatre scholar and facilitator.
+Dr. Rand Hazou is a theatre scholar and facilitator.
 His research explores theatre engaging with social justice across the fields of applied theatre, refugee theatre and decolonial theory and practice.
 In Aotearoa, he has led teaching and creative projects engaging with prison, aged care, and street communities.

 Carcerality, Theatre, Rights